-The licensing authority is the 'The County of Herefordshire District Council' which shall be referred to as "Herefordshire Council".
+The licensing authority is the 'Council for the County of Herefordshire' which shall be referred to as "Herefordshire Council".

 Herefordshire Council (in its role as Licensing Authority) is responsible for the licensing of regulated activities under the Licensing Act 2003.
 This document sets out the principles that the Licensing Authority will apply when making decisions.